 In the past I had some printer scaling problems – it rescaled to about 101%.
 To keep hole position accurate, I use oldschool pencil and ruler.
 According to Doepfer, the holes should be 3 mm from the top and 7,5 mm from side.
 Of course this method relies on proper sheet dimensions.

-Other holes positions are marked using template, printed on transparent foil, then attached to sheet with transparent tape.
+I use template printed on transparent foil to mark other holes position.
+Then I attach a template to sheet with transparent tape.
 Little crosses show points where drilling should begin.

-Next, small holes are punched thru the foil, they will help the drill to stay in a place.
-I use simple hand center punch and hammer (not automatic one) to get better control over punching force.
+Next, I punch small holes thru the foil, they will help the drill to stay in a place.
+I own automatic punch, but I prefer to use simple hand center punch and hammer (not automatic one) to get better control over punching force.

-Then the foil is removed and panel is ready for drilling.
+Then I remove the foil from the sheet and panel is ready for drilling.
 The printed template will not be used anymore.

 The worst thing you can to is to make an 8 mm hole for 2 mm LED.
 I usually make a phisical measurements of components (I don’t trust to datasheets and I have a good reason for it), then write final holes dimensions on front panel.
 It will prevent from making any stupid mistakes (and I’m very good at it!).

 The job is nearly finished.
-Don’t care about purple stains, they can be cleaned easily with alcohol.
+Don’t care about purple stains, you can clean them easily with alcohol (fight alcohol with alcohol!)

 After a first drilling iteration, the panel looks like this.
 All holes have 2 mm (like the smallest LED), so I’m shure there is no error yet.